bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 <img src="/assets/images/yome.jpg" style="width: 100%;">
 </div>

-My friend Peter, the inventor of the Yome and proprietor of [Red Sky Shelters](http://redskyshelters.com/) asked me to update a widget that I built for him 9 years ago.
+My friend Peter, the inventor of the Yome (pictured above) and proprietor of [Red Sky Shelters](http://redskyshelters.com/) asked me to update a widget that I built for him 9 years ago.
 He is moving his website and the current widget is aestheticly dated and not portable.
-The widget itself allows a client to show where windows and doors should be placed on the walls of their Yome (pictured above).
+The widget itself allows a client to show where windows and doors should be placed on the walls of their Yome.

 I wrote a JavaScript version of this widget for this blog post.
 You can see the widget below: